webfp/tor-browser-selenium/README.md

 ## Test

-Set `TBB_PATH` environment variable to the path of a Tor Browser Bundle.
+Set `TBB_PATH` environment variable to the path of a Tor Browser Bundle and run `tbselenium/test/`.